duolu/pyrotation/README.md

 ![quaternion annotation.](figures/quaternion_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/quaternion.gif" width="350">

+**Explanations**:

+1. The rotation angle-axis, i.e., the vector **u**, corresponding to the unit quaternion is shown as a solid black arrow.
+The YOZ plane of the rotated reference frame is shown as a dashed circle.

-The four components of the unit quaternion can be directly controlled by the four sliders.
-Note that since it is a the four components are coupled and the user can not change one component without influence to others.
-This demo program provides two manipulations in general: (1) Changing the rotation angle while maintaining the axis, by manipulating qw, or (2) Changing the axis direction while maintaining the angle, by manipulating qx, qy, qz and setting qw to 0.
+1. The four components of the unit quaternion can be directly controlled by the four sliders.
+However, it is not straightforward to manuplate a quaternion to a rotation that the user desires.
+Since it is a unit quaternion, the four components are coupled and the user can not change one component without influence to others.
+This demo program provides three ways as follows.

+	1. Changing the rotation angle while maintaining the axis, using the slider of qw.
+In this case, the other three components of the quaternion will be updated porpotionally to keep the direction of the rotation axis.

+	1. Changing the axis direction while maintaining the angle (always to pi), by changing one of qx, qy, and qz.
+In this case, qw is always set to 0, while the the other two components not directly changed using the sliders are nonzero and updated propotionally.
+This allows the rotation axis, the axis changed by the sliders, as well as the corresponding axis of the original reference frame always stay in the same plane.
+For example, if the slider of qx is changed while qy and qz are nonzero, the rotation axis, the original x-axis, and the x-axis after rotation are in the same plane.
+The other two axes also keep this same coplaner property when the rotation axis is changed.

+	1. Rotation along one of the axes of the original reference frame, by changing one of qx, qy, and qz.
+In this case, qw is always set to 0, while the other two components are also zero.

 ## Basic Usage of pyrotation